-Internet providers undermined their business model in the late 1990s and early 2000s, when they started charging flat fees for their services.
-They couldn't imagine how quickly Internet traffic would grow.
-According to Cisco Systems, the Internet in 1997 carried just 100 gigabytes per hour, but by 2007 that increased to 2,000 gigabytes per second.
+ISPs undermined their business model in the late 1990's – early 2000s when they started charging flat fees for their services.
+They couldn't imagine how fast Internet traffic would grow.
+According to Cisco Systems, in 1997 the Internet carried just 100 gigabytes per hour, but by 2007 that increased to 2,000 gigabytes per second.
 In 2010, four large European telecoms commissioned AT Kearney to assess the viability of their Internet business models.
-The consultants found that "the increased costs of handling rapidly growing traffic are not matched by additional revenues for a key segment of the value chain: those who operate the networks."
+The consultants' found that "the increased costs of handling rapidly growing traffic are not matched by additional revenues or a key segment of the value chain: those who operate the networks."

 One can sometimes hear claims that broadband providers enjoy 97 percent profit margins.
 They would only be true if telecom infrastructure were free.
-As it is, Internet providers have some of the lowest returns on invested capital in the tech industry.
-Comcast's average return over the past five years is just 4.5 percent.
+As it is, ISP's have some of the lowers returns on invested capital in the tech industry.
+Comcast's average ROIC over the past five years is just 4.5 percent.

-Internet providers have the technical capacity to handle YouTube and Netflix traffic, but that's because they paid to build it.
-They could pass the costs on to the consumers by charging per megabit, as mobile operators do.
-In the U.S., they have the pricing power.
-According to December 2012 data from the Federal Communications Commission, the most recent available, only 34 percent of U.S. households were in areas where three or more providers offered speeds of at least 6 megabits per second, the recommended requirement for seamless Netflix.
-Some 64 percent were confined to one or two providers.
+ISPs have the technical capacity to handle YouTube and Netflix traffic, but that's because they paid for it.
+They could shovel off the costs onto the consumers by charging per megabit, as mobile operators do.
+In the U.S., they could even get away with it.
+According to the Federal Communications Commission's December, 2012 data, the most recent available, only 34 percent U.S. households were located in areas where three or more providers offered speeds of at least 6 megabits per second, the recommended speed for seamless Netflix.
+64 percent were confined to one or two providers.

-If the providers charged for traffic, consumers would be faced with a choice of several data plans and, as usual, unsure which one they needed.
-Many would end up paying for a more expensive plan even though they do not subscribe to Netflix or watch much of any kind of video on the Web.
+If the ISPs did that, consumers would be faced with a choice of several data plans and, as usual, unsure which one they needed.
+Many would end up paying for a more expensive plan even though they do not subscribe to Netflix or, in fact, often watch any kind of video on the Web.

-Alternatively, the providers could charge their clients for premium access to Netflix and whatever other services they deemed to be big bandwidth hogs.
-That would force customers to think in advance about what content they were going to use.
+Alternatively, the ISPs could charge their clients for premium access to Netflix and whatever other services they deemed to be big bandwidth hogs.
+That would force customers to think in advance about what content they were going to use, and few people give a lot of thought to that.
 Again, customers would often end up paying for unneeded services.

-Another option is to get Netflix and other content providers to pay for the burden they place on the infrastructure.
-That way, Netflix can transfer the increased cost to its own customers, and people would pay more only if they wanted a specific service.
+Or else the ISPs could get Netflix and other content providers to pay for the burden they place on the infrastructure.
+That way, Netflix can transfer the increased cost to its own customers, and people would only pay more if they wanted a specific service.

 From a consumer's point of view, the third option is clearly preferable, though Comcast did use its near-monopolistic market power to break down Netflix's resistance.

-If the physical Internet's business model shifts toward collecting payments from bandwidth-hogging content providers, they will have to negotiate deals with lots of Internet providers in every country of operation.
-That will give some some providers a competitive advantage over the others.
+If the physical Internet's business model shifts toward collecting payments from bandwidth-hogging content providers, they will have to negotiate deals with lots of ISPs in every country of operation.
+That will give some some ISPs a competitive advantage over the others.
 It may also hurt content companies unable to make such deals, giving established players an extra edge over new competition and raising entry barriers.
-That, however, could finally force a technological breakthrough in video compression: Hoping to cut their costs, both the upstarts and giants like Netflix will want to invest in making video "lighter."
+That, however, could finally force a technological breakthrough in video compression: both the upstarts and giants like Netflix hoping to cut their costs will want to invest in making video "lighter".

-Whether we want it or not, Internet infrastructure is run for profit.
+Whether we want it or not, Internet infrastructure is run for profit as a business.
 There is no such thing as a 100 percent fair business model.
-Some, however, have more advantages than disadvantages for the parties involved.
-The Netflix-Comcast deal is one of them.
+Some of them, however, have more advantages than disadvantages for the parties involved, and the Netflix-Comcast deal helps establish one of these.